-Nurturing a child’s love for learning begins with trust.
+Nurturing a child’s love of learning begins with trust.
 As unschoolers, we trust our children to know when they are ready to learn and what they are interested in learning.
 We trust them to know how to go about learning.

 Parents commonly take this view of learning during the child’s first two years, when he is learning to stand, walk, talk, and to perform many other important and difficult things, with little help from anyone.